Current US debt level 'very sustainable': Fed's Powell - RFI

 Powell acknowledged the debt -- currently $22.96 trillion -- "is growing meaningfully faster than the economy and that's by definition unsustainable over time."

+Public debt has accelerated over the past year as the government rolled out multiple massive aid programs to help companies and families deal with the fallout from the Covid-19 pandemic crisis.

-With lending rates at zero, the cost to service the debt actually declined $41 billion in the first six months of the current fiscal year.
+But after the Fed slashed lending rates to zero in March 2020, the cost to service the debt actually declined $41 billion in the first six months of the current fiscal year.

 Powell downplayed concerns the debt could fuel inflation and indicated there should be no hurry to tackle the problem.

+"That is something that is best done in very good times, when the economy is at full employment and when taxes are rolling in," he said.

-"This is not the time to prioritize that concern, but it is nonetheless an important concern that I believe we will ultimately have to return to again when the economy is strong," he said.
+"This is not the time to prioritize that concern, but it is nonetheless an important concern that I believe we will ultimately have to return to again when the economy is strong."

 © 2021 AFP